 Protect Your State

 Protect Creators, Protect Connecticut’s Economy, Protect Copyright.
-Say “No” to SB 148 and HB 5312.
+Say “No.”

 Connecticut